 How often you shave is really up to you, but if you have a beard only because shaving causes too much irritation, you have other options.
 If shaving really irritates you -- and your skin -- you could even consider laser hair removal.

-Check out the links on the next page for more information on shaving your beard.
+Check out the links below for more information on shaving your beard.